streamnative/pulsar-hub/protocol-handlers/mop/0.2.0/mop.md

     mqttProxyPort=5682
     ```

-# Usage

-There are multiple MQTT clients that can be used to verify MoP, such as http://workswithweb.com/mqttbox.html or https://www.hivemq.com/mqtt-toolbox.
-You can choose a CLI tool or GUI tool to verify the MoP protocol handler.

 ## Verify MoP with FuseSource MQTT client

+There are many MQTT client that can be used to verify the MoP protocol handler, such as [MQTTBox](http://workswithweb.com/mqttbox.html), [MQTT Toolbox](https://www.hivemq.com/mqtt-toolbox).
+You can choose a CLI tool or interface tool to verify the MoP protocol handler.

-This example shows how to verify the MoP protocol handler with the FuseSource MQTT client.
+The following example shows how to verify the MoP protocol handler with FuseSource MqttClient.

 1. Add Maven dependency.